Reference: DAML file structure¶

 ContractId <name of template>.

-The runtime representation of these identifiers depends on the execution environment: a contract identifier from the Sandbox looks different to one on the DA Platform.
+The runtime representation of these identifiers depends on the execution environment: a contract identifier from the Sandbox may look different to ones on other DAML Ledgers.

 You can use